joergschultzelutter/mpad/README.md

 - find your nearest repeater with optional query parameters on band and query (c4fm, dstar, fm, ...)
 - Can be easily extended with additional functionality

-Program features:
+## Program features:
 - very low cpu/traffic foot print (APRS filters)
-- Pretty printing; whenever it is necessary to send more than one APRS message (e.g. text too long), the program tries to split up the text in a legible way.
-Rather than e.g. truncating the message after the 67th character, MPAD tries to keep the information groups intact.
+- Pretty printing; whenever it is necessary to send more than one APRS message (e.g. text exceeds APRS msg len), the program tries to split up the text in a legible way.
+Rather than applying a 'hard' truncate  of the message after the 67th character, MPAD tries to keep the information groups intact.
 This means that e.g. if you receive temperature information, that data won't be split up into multiple messages where e.g. your first teperature digit is in message 1 and the 2nd one is in message 2.
-- human-friendly keyword parser
+- human-friendly parser with keywords
-- external (static) resources such as the list of airports, repeaters e.g. is only retrieved in e.g. weekly intervals and then stored on the local hard drive
+- external (static) resources such as the list of airports, repeaters e.g. are  only retrieved in e.g. weekly intervals and then stored on the local hard drive
+- supports msg acknowledgment, beacons et al. Also tries to extract APRS msg IDs from APRS messages which do not follow the APRS standards

-Reimplements and uses programs and services:
+## Reimplements and uses programs and services:
 - portions from WXBOT (Martin Nile, KI6WJP)
 - MGRS coordinate converter (https://github.com/aydink/pymgrs)
 - aprs.fi for call sign location retrieval